sagnik-devv/CodeBhumi/README.md

 ### 🎭 Interactive Hero Section
 - **Dynamic Typography**: The title features a 3D parallax hover effect that reacts to cursor movement.
-- **Typewriter Effect**: The hero tagline leverages a custom JavaScript typewriter animation that gracefully cycles through the club's core messaging ("Igniting Technology & Innovation", "Building the Future of Tech", etc.).
+- **Typewriter Effect**: The hero tagline leverages a custom JavaScript typewriter animation that gracefully cycles through the club's core messaging.
 - **Particle Network Background**: A custom HTML5 Canvas animation runs in the background, simulating a connected tech grid with floating nodes that interact dynamically.

 ### 🚀 Engaging UI & Micro-Animations